 COPD in the summer can be serious if a person gets overheated.
 Being overheated, even for a short while, can cause severe COPD complications, even death.
 Managing symptoms and planning ahead are important to having a healthy and enjoyable summer.

-Many who suffer from COPD have experienced an improved quality of life after receiving stem cell therapy.
+Many who suffer from COPD have experienced an improved quality of life after receiving cellular therapy.
 If you or a loved one suffers from a lung disease like COPD, the Lung Institute might be able to help.
-Contact one of their patient coordinators today at (800) 729-3065 to see if you qualify for stem cell therapy.
+Contact one of their patient coordinators today at (800) 729-3065 to see if you qualify for cellular therapy.